SkylineCommunications/dataminer-docs/connector-help/connector_help/Specialty Microwave Corp 13966-506.md

 uid: Connector_help_Specialty_Microwave_Corp_13966-506
 ---

-Specialty Microwave Corp 13966-506The TLT Coaxial Switching Panel, Part No. 13966-506 consists of a logic panel used in satellite communications earth stations.
+Specialty Microwave Corp 13966-506
+The TLT Coaxial Switching Panel, Part No. 13966-506 consists of a logic panel used in satellite communications earth stations.
 The TLT Coaxial Switching Panel provideslocal indication and commands and using a serial interface provides remote indication and commands of four coaxial switches.

 ## About